10 Best Inner Chest Exercises To Build Mass

 There is no true way to fully isolate only the inner chest without also working the rest.

-However, with that said, there are still inner chest-specific exercises that put more tension on that centre portion of your chest where your pecs attach to the sternum.
+However, with that said, middle chest-specific exercises still put more tension on that center portion of your chest where your pecs attach to the sternum.

 How do you work your inner chest?

-The way the muscle is linked to the rib cage, it’s tough to target the inner chest specifically, but some workouts hit the entire chest while focusing on the inner pectoral.
+The way the muscle is linked to the rib cage makes it tough to target the inner chest specifically, but some workouts hit the entire chest while focusing on the middle pectoral.

 Would it be possible to isolate the inner chest muscles during a workout?

-It is not possible to completely isolate the inner chest muscles, but you can place a greater emphasis on them by incorporating exercises that target this area specifically, such as the incline dumbbell fly or narrow grip push-ups.
+It is not possible to isolate the inner chest muscles completely, but you can place a greater emphasis on them by incorporating exercises that target this area specifically, such as the inclined dumbbell fly or narrow grip push-ups.

 The chest muscles work together as a unit, and a good chest workout should include exercises that work all parts of the chest.